 Online Master of Science in Sustainable Food Systems

-Help drive the future of sustainable food policy and production.
-The master’s in sustainable food systems prepares you to create and lead policy initiatives.
-You’ll learn to understand food trends and agricultural innovations, and build relationships with farmers, ranchers and influential policy leaders to help you throughout your career.
+Arizona State University’s Master of Science in sustainable food systems prepares you to create and lead policy initiatives that pioneer innovative pathways for our future.
+In this program, you’ll explore food and agricultural trends, build relationships with farmers and learn from influential policy leaders that can help you advance in your career.

 Weeks per class: 7.5-15

 Have questions about the Sustainable Food Systems (MS)?
 Fill out this form and we’ll get in touch!

 What you’ll learn in this sustainable food systems master’s

 By earning a master’s in sustainable food systems, you’ll develop an understanding of today’s health, agriculture and environmental policy making processes.
 In this program, you’ll learn how natural resource conservation impacts the quality of health through food and agriculture systems.
 This program includes a specific focus on American food production, distribution, and legislation, and you’ll research U.S. federal and state policy making, including legislative, rulemaking, budgetary and legal processes.

 After completing this program, you’ll be able to employ solutions-based thinking and dynamic systems frameworks to develop the food systems of the future.
 You’ll be skilled in the interconnection between the social, political, economic and ecological factors that influence food systems in our society.
 Additionally, you’ll gain a variety of transferable skills, including systems thinking, strategic planning and problem solving.

 There’s a high demand for those who can lead policy initiatives and employ solutions-based thinking to create diverse, inclusive and resilient food systems for our future.
 These systems are necessary for sustaining growing populations while ensuring ecological resilience.
 This sustainable food systems master’s is designed for those working in the field looking to advance in their career, young professionals interested in gaining more knowledge or those who want to enter the field of food and sustainability.